-Obama, Biden to make first joint appearance in Michigan
+Obama, Biden make first joint appearance in Michigan

 The former president and VP will appear in Flint and Detroit to rebuild blue wall

-Democrats are bringing their firepower to Michigan, the critical swing state that helped seal President Trump's 2016 victory.
+Democrats brought their firepower to Michigan, the critical swing state that helped seal President Trump's 2016 victory.

-Joe Biden and former President Barack Obama will make their first joint 2020 campaign stop in Flint on Saturday afternoon.
+Joe Biden and former President Barack Obama made their first joint 2020 campaign stop in Flint on Saturday afternoon.

+"Joe Biden is my brother, I love Joe Biden, and he will be a great president," Obama said in his speech before Biden took the stage.

+Obama ripped into Trump's handling of the growing coronavirus pandemic and accused the president of holding superspreader rallies because of his obsession with big crowds.

+"Trump cares about feeding his ego," Obama said.
+"Joe cares about keeping you and your family safe."

+Obama and Biden have developed goodwill in Michigan for efforts to save the auto industry at a time when Republicans like 2012 GOP nominee Mitt Romney penned an op/editorial titled: "Let Detroit go Bankrupt."
+Obama compared GOP efforts to turn their backs on the auto industry to Trump's "botching" of the pandemic response and suggested the new GOP slogan is: "Let America get COVID."

-Then the Democratic duo will travel to Detroit for a drive-in rally.
+After the Flint appearance, Obama and Biden will travel to Detroit for a drive-in rally.
 They'll be joined by Motown legend Stevie Wonder, whose “Signed, Sealed, Delivered” became an anthem of sorts for the Obama campaign in 2008.

 HOUSE DEMOCRATS POISED TO EXPAND MAJORITY, AS REPUBLICANS WARN AGAINST AOC TAKEOVER